joseph-levine/all-package-managers-async/README.md

 ## Why?
 Most package managers claim to be the only one you need.
 And maybe there's one that is!
-(I'm looking at you [Homebrew][1])
+(I'm looking at you [Homebrew][1]) But it can be frustrating when you have six different maangers, all with more security updates tahn you can handle.

-Adding to that headache, is that many truly stellar tools only come as git repositories.
+Adding to that headache, many truly stellar tools only come asgit repositories.

-Until then, here's a tool to run them all.
+Until we have one Package Manager to rule them all, One Package Manager to find them, here's a tool to bring them all and bind them.
+Asynchronously.

 [1]:https://brew.sh